hernandezb3/llama-on-uconn-hpc/README.md

 ## Summary
 This README documents how to use Approach #1 (above) to run a Python script which inputs a prompt and outputs a response from a Llama model.

 Llama is a collection of open-source large language models (LLMs) developed by Meta (see more [here](https://www.llama.com)).
 The two approaches included in the repo are for running the models locally instead of using an API inference endpoint.
-Running the models locally is free and ensures the input data remain private.
+Running the models locally is free and ensures the input data are contained locally.

 Running these models can be resource intensive depending on the size of the model (i.e., number of parameters - 3B vs 70B) and the approach.
 Returning output from the same sized model e.g., Llama 3.2 3B is faster using Ollama than Hugging Face.
 While a personal computer might be sufficient for running smaller models, HPC can be useful for running larger models like Llama 3.3 70B.